seenons/seenons-be-assignment/README.md

 #### Opportunities

-- Implement a Database Provider and whatever layer of communication you deem neccessary?
+- Implement a Database Provider and whatever layer of communication you deem neccessary.
 - Can you implement a caching strategy somewhere?
 - Can you apply a better design pattern for the overall registration and data modeling following concepts around Rich Domains?
 - Can you show us your understanding of Loose Coupling and Single Responsiblity?